julianlam/feps/fep/49eb/fep-49eb.md

 A batch SHOULD include the following properties:

-- `startTime`: The creation time of the chronologically first activity in this batch.
+- `startTime`: The `published` time of the chronologically first activity in this batch.
-- `endTime`: The creation time of the chronologically last activity in this batch.
+- `endTime`: The `published` time of the chronologically last activity in this batch.

 The batch MAY include any additional properties.